 What happens when your leadership and values are aligned?

-I recently worked with a leader who was struggling to find her voice.
+I once worked with a leader who was struggling to find her voice.
 For her, speaking up in large meetings with more senior management present was especially intimidating.
-Knowledgeable though she was, she felt nervous and uncomfortable, preventing her from engaging in the conversation.
-She felt frustrated her fears were holding her back and recognized she was not contributing her much-needed expertise in the field of inclusion.
+Though she was knowledgeable, she also felt nervous and uncomfortable, preventing her from engaging in the conversation.
+She was frustrated her fears were holding her back and recognized she was not contributing her much-needed expertise in the field of inclusion.

 As we explored the challenge, her passion for the subject matter was obvious, pointing to deeply held personal values around human rights and inclusivity.
 When we worked to distill her top values and clarify their significance in her life, this leader was able to become more open and creative in exploring how she might speak up, even when it was uncomfortable for her to do so.